 To begin with this, email designers will face this challenge as they will not be able to target Apple Dark Mode using CSS.
-Dark Mode provides new user settings which are not supported by universal standards.
+Dark Mode provides new user settings that are not supported by universal standards.

 This has triggered a massive discussion around the necessity for media query support for dark themes.
-Apple is in the process of working with a private API that can be apply the Dark Mode.
+Apple is in the process of working with a private API that can apply the Dark Mode.